carlnewton/habitat/README.md

 - A volume at `/var/www/uploads/` for persistent image storage
 - A database which will be connected to with an environment variable
 - A mail service for sending out emails

-## Linux Server Hosting

-The packages and setup required for hosting Habitat on a Linux server are in the Ansible playbook.

-To run the ansible playbook:

-1. Navigate to the `Ansible` directory
-2. Copy `vars.yaml.template` to `vars.yaml` and amend its contents accordingly
-3. Run `ansible-playbook -i "domain-or-ip-address.example.com," -u example-user playbook.yaml --key-file=~/.ssh/example-key --become`

 ### Continuous Deployment